apache/parquet-format/LogicalTypes.md

 #### Fields

-For the descriptions below, a field is *set* when it is present in the `FILE` group and its value is non-null (and, for string fields, non-empty).
+For the descriptions below, a field is *set* when it is present in the `FILE` group and its value is non-null (and, for string fields, non-empty[1]).
 A field is *not set* when it is absent from the group, or is present but null or empty.

+[1] Implementations are not expected to treat empty strings as null

 ##### path